lorin/resilience-engineering/README.md

 * [Patient boarding in the emergency department as a symptom of complexity-induced risks](https://www.researchgate.net/publication/312624891_Patient_boarding_in_the_emergency_department_as_a_symptom_of_complexity-induced_risks)
 * [Sensemaking, Safety, and Cooperative Work in the Intensive Care Unit](https://www.researchgate.net/publication/220579381_Sensemaking_Safety_and_Cooperative_Work_in_the_Intensive_Care_Unit)
 * [Medication Reconciliation Is a Window into “Ordinary” Work](https://www.taylorfrancis.com/books/e/9781317164777/chapters/10.1201/9781315572529-4)
+* [Cognitive consequences of clumsy automation on high workload, high consequence human performance]
+* [Implications of automation surprises in aviation for the future of total intravenous anesthesia (TIVA)]
+* [The Messy Details: Insights From the Study of Technical Work in Healthcare]
+* [Nosocomial automation: technology-induced complexity and human performance]

+[Cognitive consequences of clumsy automation on high workload, high consequence human performance]: https://ntrs.nasa.gov/search.jsp?R=19910011398
+[Implications of automation surprises in aviation for the future of total intravenous anesthesia (TIVA)]: https://doi.org/10.1016/S0952-8180(96)90009-4
+[The Messy Details: Insights From the Study of Technical Work in Healthcare]: https://doi.org/10.1109%2FTSMCA.2004.836802
+[Nosocomial automation: technology-induced complexity and human performance]: https://www.researchgate.net/profile/David_Woods11/publication/224649052_Nosocomial_automation_technology-induced_complexity_and_human_performance/links/59399b1da6fdcc58ae902c49/Nosocomial-automation-technology-induced-complexity-and-human-performance.pdf

 ### Selected talks